-While our data shows that the majority of people believe estate planning is important, the comparatively low number of people who actually have documents in place indicates a lack of education and familiarity with the process.
+While our data show that the majority of people believe estate planning is important, the comparatively low number of people who actually have documents in place indicates a lack of education and familiarity with the process, among other obstacles.
 The brief explanations of the most important estate planning documents below can help you understand the process and which documents you may need to best plan for your future.

 Estate Planning Documents

 The three main estate planning documents you’re likely to come across are wills, trusts, and advanced directives.

 According to the Caring.com 2024 Wills Survey, wills are the most common type of estate planning document.
 Even those who do not have a will or know exactly what it is have most likely heard the term before.